 Because of Rafal’s 10+ years of real-world machine learning experience.

-You will not only learn all the concepts and tools that you need to know from a great teacher who has trained almost 500 data scientists world-wide, a highly-respected presenter, capable of holding your attention, but, above all, from a practitioner of machine learning.
+You will not only learn all the concepts and tools that you need to know from a great teacher who has trained over 750 data scientists world-wide, a highly-respected presenter, capable of holding your attention, but, above all, from a practitioner of machine learning.
 Rafal Lukawiecki has been delivering ML, data mining, and data science projects for customers in retail, banking, entertainment, healthcare, manufacturing, education, and government sectors for over ten years.
 Because of that, you will learn:

 - how to avoid common pitfalls,